popkova-a/ADA-data-story-2021/README.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/8165619"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 After scrutiny, we discovered that due to the lack of data in these two years, the total numbers of quotations in 2016 and 2020 were lower compared to the other four years.
 With fewer quotations to analyse, the connections among different speakers are more sparse, therefore, only speakers who talk a lot with each other could form a community.
 In this case, the sub-communities emerge from those bigger communities.

+## All in all, in the conducted analysis the quotations were chosen subjectively by journalists: they decide which speakers to quote and what content to use.